jesswinssinger/myBudget/README.md

 ## Issues
 1. (Known Bug) The Shopping Lists are a new feature that has not been fully built yet.
 2. There were issues with the bootstrap due to struggles with the asset pipeline, and much of the styling ended up having to be from scratch.
+3. Figuring out how to subtype using the MVC model was tough, but after some research it was easy to figure out!

 ## References
 * font-awesome: https://www.youtube.com/watch?v=RC_jIGABW-E
 * Ruby on Rails Tutorials: https://www.youtube.com/user/mackenziechild
 * User Auth with devise: https://www.youtube.com/watch?v=zJYuLebl-Js&t=220s
+* a bootstrap template I took some styling from: https://startbootstrap.com/template-overviews/stylish-portfolio/